-J appropriately in context, i.e. as constrained by topic, the status of the participant, purpose of the interaction, etc. Discourse competence: The ability to combine form and meaning to achieve a unified spoken or written texts in different genres.
-This unity depends on cohesion in form (i.e. the way in which utterances are linked structurally to facilitate interpretation of text) and coherence in meaning (i.e. the relationships among the different meanings in a text, literal meaning, communicative function or social meaning) (the p rimary characteristics of a good translator for newmark) Strategic competence : the mastery of communication strategies which may be used to improve communication or to compensate for breakdowns in actual communication.
-A Translator can write plainly, economically, gracefully, elegantly in a repertoire of registers, factual as well as emotional, popular as well as technical, official as well as slang.
-The D efinition of a Theory.
-A theory is an explanation of a phenomenon, the perception of system and order in something observed.
-It exists in the mind.
-It has no tangible manifestation.
-It is an idea which constitutes the internal representation of a phenomena.
-The De finition of a Model A model is, in contrast, an external rather than an internal representation of the explanation; a realization of the theory.
-It exists as a tangible object (diagram, a formula, a text) which stands for the idea embodied in the theory.
+Grammatical competence: knowledge of the rules of the code, including vocabulary and word formation, pronunciation/spelling and sentence structure. - Sociolinguistic Competence: knowledge of and ability to produce and understand utterances appropriately in context, i.e. as constrained by topic, the status of the participant, purpose of the interaction, etc. - Discourse competence: The ability to combine form and meaning to achieve a unified spoken or written texts in different genres.
+This unity depends on cohesion in form (i.e. the way in which utterances are linked structurally to facilitate interpretation of text) and coherence in meaning (i.e. the relationships among the different meanings in a text, literal meaning, communicative function or social meaning) (the primary characteristics of a good translator for newmark) - Strategic competence: the mastery of communication strategies which may be used to improve communication or to compensate for breakdowns in actual communication. - A Translator can write plainly, economically, gracefully, elegantly in a repertoire of registers, factual as well as emotional, popular as well as technical, official as well as slang.
+The Definition of a Theory.